top of page

 2

-Based on a functionalist approach, emotions have an adaptive purpose, mobilizing cognitive and behavioral processes towards efficient actions at an individual and interpersonal level, facilitating the interaction in a social and cultural context.
-Some of my research questions address the adaptive functions of emotions and their context.
-Some examples include the positive role of negative emotions such as sadness, anger, fear, and also other behavioral expressions, such as tears/crying, or touch.
+From a functionalist perspective, emotions serve an adaptive purpose, mobilizing cognitive and behavioral processes for efficient action at both individual and interpersonal levels.
+This facilitates interactions within social and cultural contexts.
+My research explores the adaptive functions of emotions in these contexts.
+For instance, I examine the positive roles of typically negative emotions such as sadness, anger, and fear, as well as other behavioral expressions like tears/crying or touch.

 3